twisterghost/jankbot/README.md

 so that any size group can make use of it.
 Jankbot is written in NodeJS.

 ## Installation
+Installing jankbot is pretty simple, really!

 You will need:
 * NodeJS v0.10.x or higher
 * NPM (comes with node)
 * A Steam account with full privilages

-Keep in mind that in order to have a full privilaged Steam account, you must make at least one transaction on the account.
-If you do not do this, you will not be able to add the bot to your friends list.
+Keep in mind that in order to have a full privilaged Steam account, **you must make at least one transaction on the account.** If you do not do this, you will not be able to add the bot to your friends list.

-To begin, download the Jankbot source.
-Using a terminal, cd into the source directory and run `npm install`.
+**To begin**, download the Jankbot source.
+Using a terminal, run:

+`cd /path/to/jankbot/folder` (Be sure to use the path you unzipped it to!)

+Then, run `npm install`

+You will see a bunch of text.
+If you aren't a programmer, don't worry about that stuff.

-**NOTE:** You may have issues installing the node packages for Steam.
-It is recommended that you use a linux operating system and use NodeJS v0.10.x
+**NOTE:** You may have issues installing the nodejs packages for Steam.
+It is *recommended* that you use a linux operating system and use NodeJS v0.10.x

 Once the packages are installed, you will need to set up the config file.
 Create a file called `config.json` and use this template: